BingzhangChen/IBM/README.md

 ## Contributor

-Bingzhang Chen is responsible for writing the Fortran code and Iria Sala is responsible for writing the Matlab scripts.
+Bingzhang Chen is responsible for writing the Fortran code and R scripts.
+Iria Sala is responsible for writing the Matlab scripts.

 ## LICENSE